 -

-Accurately reflects the nature of the position
+Accurately reflects the nature of the position and core job responsibilities

-Step #2: Sell Your Company
+Step 2: Sell Your Company

 This means showcasing your company in the best light possible.
 To do that, you should clearly but briefly outline what it does and why someone would work there.
 This is a perfect opportunity to show how your company stands out from others, so use it properly.

-For example, you should describe the following:
+For example, you should describe the following in your job summary:

 -